Table of Contents

 If you wish for a career operating closely with people in a place where you’ll make a notable difference, a degree in nursing could be right for you.

-While over half of all the employed nurses are based mostly in a hospital, nursing students also can continue their studies to tread a path into specialist nursing fields.
+While over half of all employed nurses are based mostly in hospitals, nursing students can also continue their studies to tread a path into specialist nursing fields.

 Outside of the hospital surroundings, a nurse could also be a nurse that cares for patients in a workplace, at a patient clinic, or at a patient surgical center.